Ąžuolas Tubelis: College career

 On 27 May 2020, Tubelis committed to play college basketball for Arizona.
 He joined the team with his twin brother, Tautvilas.
 Tubelis was considered a four-star recruit by 247Sports.

 On 2 February 2023, Tubelis posted a career-high 40 points and nine rebounds in an 91–76 win over Oregon.
 As a freshman, he averaged 12.2 points and 7.1 rebounds per game, and was named to the All-Pac-12 honorable mention and All-Freshman Team.
 Tubelis was named first-team All-Pac-12 as a sophomore and a junior.
 He declared for the NBA draft, but was not widely projected to be selected.
 According to Seth Davis of The Athletic, there were questions on his ability to switch onto smaller players away from the basket.
 ArizonaSports.com wrote that his slow footspeed could be a concern.

 Professional career

 After going undrafted in the 2023 NBA draft, Tubelis joined the Philadelphia 76ers for the NBA Summer League.
 Afterwards, on 17 July 2023, he signed a two-way contract with the 76ers and their NBA G League affiliate, the Delaware Blue Coats.
 However, he was waived by the 76ers on 25 October.

 On 8 November, he re-signed with Rytas Vilnius and then was loaned to Neptūnas Klaipėda of the Lithuanian Basketball League (LKL).
 On 14 May 2024, Tubelis received the LKL Most Valuable Player Award after averaging 17.5 points, 7 rebounds and 1.1 blocks during the regular season.
 He led Neptūnas to an eight-game winning streak which helped the team secure a playoff spot.
+In the 2024-2025 season, he was one of the leaders of Rytas.

 On 18 July 2025, Tubelis signed three–year (2+1) contract with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.